top of page

 • Performs other related duties and responsibilities consistent with the position as required.

-Per the Young Canada Works funding program, his position is open to applicants who meet the following eligibility criteria:
+Per the Young Canada Works funding program, this position is open to applicants who meet the following eligibility criteria:

-• are a Canadian citizen or a permanent resident, or have refugee status in Canada (non- Canadians holding temporary work visas or awaiting permanent status are not eligible);
+• be a Canadian citizen or a permanent resident, or have refugee status in Canada;Note: Non-Canadian students or graduates holding temporary work visas or awaiting permanent status are not eligible.

-• are between 16 and 30 years of age at the start of employment;
+• be between 16 and 30 years of age at the start of employment;

-• will not have another full-time job (over 30 hours a week) during the Young Canada Works (YCW) work assignment;
+• not have another full-time job (over 30 hours a week) during the YCW work assignment.

-• have been a full-time high school, college, CEGEP or university student (as defined by their educational institution) in the semester preceding the YCW work assignment; and
+• have registered as a full-time student in the semester preceding the YCW job (as defined by their educational institution); and

-• intend to return to full-time studies in the semester following the YCW work assignment.
+• intend to return to full-time studies in the semester immediately following the YCW job.

 • Demonstrated customer service skills and the ability to engage with visitors.